6 Environmental Achievements of the Past Decade

 Since the beginning of the decade, the public policies addressing plastic bags tripled.
 For example, by 2021 a ban of the most polluting single-use plastic products will apply in the EU.
 Kenya took a step further.
 If you decide to manufacture or import plastic bags you might be charged $19,000 or even go to jail.

 We have made the first steps towards cleaning up our planet – and our mess.
-These great developments are the start of taking action towards a greener and cleaner planet.
+These great environmental achievements are the start of taking action towards a greener and cleaner planet.

 Millions take the topic to the streets